RobTF9/robtf9-portfolio/src/projects/e-commerce-for-fashion-start-up.md

   MaiBee are a vintage clothing retailer run by sisters Liberty and Mathilda.
   They had gained a huge following on social media and their business was taking off.
 The only issue was the lack of a business website.
-They were selling clothes on depop which, although working, was costing them a lot of money and also didn’t allow them to have their own look which in the fashion industry is a must.
+They were selling clothes on Depop which, although working, was costing them a lot of money and also didn’t allow them to have their own look which in the fashion industry is a must.
 ---